 with Malala's own story of her displacement

-*Winner of the 2014 Nobel Peace Prize* When the Taliban took control of the Swat Valley, one girl fought for her right to an education.
-On Tuesday, 9 October 2012, she almost paid the ultimate price when she was shot in the head at point-blank range.
-Malala Yousafzai's extraordinary journey has taken her from a remote valley in northern Pakistan to the halls of the United Nations.
-She has become a global symbol of peaceful protest and is the youngest ever winner of the Nobel Peace Prize.
-I Am Malala will make you believe in the power of one person's voice to inspire change in the world.
+I come from a country which was created at midnight.
+When I almost died it was just after midday.
+When the Taliban took control of the Swat Valley, one girl spoke out.
+Malala Yousafzai refused to be silenced and fought for her right to an education.
+On Tuesday 9 October 2012, she almost paid the ultimate price.
+Shot in the head at point blank range while riding the bus home from school, few expected her to survive.
+Instead, Malala's miraculous recovery has taken her on an extraordinary journey from a remote valley in Northern Pakistan to the halls of the United Nations in New York.
+At sixteen, she has become a global symbol of peaceful protest and the youngest ever nominee for the Nobel Peace Prize.
+I Am Malala is the remarkable tale of a family uprooted by global terrorism, of the fight for girls' education, and of Malala's parents' fierce love for their daughter in a society that prizes sons.
+It will make you believe in the power of one person's voice to inspire change in the world.